-Oracle Analytics Server
+Oracle Analytics Platform

 The origins of Oracle date back to 1977 when the company Software Development Laboratories (SDL) was founded in the United States.
 SDL later changed its name to Oracle.
 The company’s strategic focus was on developing the relational database management system (RDBMS) called Oracle.